 Cons

-- While it does take longer to see results from SEO, the long-term effects typically more than make up for the short-term costs and you can speed up results with content promotion.
+- While it does take longer to see results from search-demand-led content, the long-term effects typically more than make up for the short-term costs and you can speed up results with content promotion.
 (More on this later.)

 Strategy Decision #3: Identify the Pain Points of Your Target Audience